Andrew Rothstein: Later life

 Rothstein was awarded a Soviet pension in 1970 and, after formal retirement, was chair of the Marx Memorial Library and vice-chair of the British-Soviet Friendship Society.
 He also wrote and published widely; there was an account of the origins and background of the building that houses the Marx Memorial Library, A house on Clerkenwell Green (1972), and material that he had first hand knowledge of: When Britain Invaded Soviet Russia: the Consul Who Rebelled (1979) and The Soldier's Strikes of 1919 (1980).

 A Communist all his life, he was a critic of the drive to revisionism in the CPGB of the 1980s and wrote, with Robin Page Arnot, another veteran communist, a piece entitled The British Communist Party and Euro-Communism for the CPUSA's Political Affairs, published in October 1985, which asserted that there was a manufactured crisis in British Communism.
 He was proud to be the recipient of card number one of the re-established Communist Party of Britain in 1988.
 His last published article was for the CPB's Communist Review, on British Communists and the Comintern 1919-1929, printed in the summer of 1991.
 Andrew Rothstein died on 22 September 1994, aged 95.

+Personal life

+Rothstein married Edith Lunn in Hampstead, London, in 1926.
+They had a son Andrew.
+Their daughter was the curator and academic Natalie Rothstein (1930–2010).